Bottom-up: The key to innovative corporate culture

 • Development of creative solutions

-A table with a view from above, at which a man is working on a laptop.
+A top view of a table with a man working on a laptop.

-In contrast to the bottom-up principle, top-down approaches are based on a classic understanding of corporate governance: Decisions are made at the top of the company and passed on successively downwards.
-Employees act primarily as executors whose task is to implement predefined strategies without questioning them.
+In contrast to the bottom-up principle, top-down approaches are based on a classic understanding of corporate management: decisions are made at the top of the company and successively passed down.
+Employees primarily function as executors whose task is to implement given strategies without questioning them.

-For a long time, top-down leadership models were regarded as the only alternative.
-But in a rapidly changing, complex working environment, this management method is increasingly showing weaknesses:
+Top-down leadership models were long considered to be the only alternative.
+But in a rapidly changing, complex working world, this leadership method is increasingly showing weaknesses:

 • Reduced motivation in the team

 Bottom-up models reverse this logic.
-You recognize a central truth: The most valuable impulses arise where employees are confronted with challenges on a daily basis — remember our example.
+You recognize a central truth: The most valuable impulses arise where employees are confronted with challenges every day – remember our example.

-The bottom-up principle therefore enables an open, transparent flow of communication in the opposite direction: In today's world, employees should no longer be seen just as executive bodies, but as active designers and sources of ideas.
+The bottom-up principle thus enables an open, transparent flow of communication in the opposite direction: In today's world, employees should no longer be seen merely as executive bodies, but as active designers and idea generators.

-Because when your employees are given the opportunity to contribute their expertise, creativity and experiential knowledge directly to business processes, this ensures greater success productivity and satisfaction — and that benefits everyone involved.
+Because when your employees are given the opportunity to contribute their expertise, creativity and experience directly to company processes, this ensures greater success, productivity and satisfaction – and that benefits everyone involved.

 What is a better fit for my company?

 As an entrepreneur, you are probably wondering which concept is better suited to your business.
-Of course, that depends entirely on your business goals, your industry and your teams.
+Of course, this depends entirely on your business goals, your industry, and your teams.

 The following environments are ideal for a bottom-up approach: